AddisMap/AddisMapME/docs/MAPS.md

 see `find_generator_tool.sh` script for an algorithm on how it finds it.
 All temporary files are created with `mktemp` and then removed.

-The resulting file won't have any coastlines, though MAPS.ME will overlay zoomed-in map with a low-quality generalized coastline.
+The resulting file won't have any coastlines, though AddisMapME will overlay zoomed-in map with a low-quality generalized coastline.
 To add a detailed coastline, you would need a `WorldCoasts.geom` file and a [border polygon](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format) for a source file area.
 Having that, run (and prepare to wait a bit longer):